IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {{site.data.keyword.mdms_short}} devices use a ZFS file system with LZ4 compression and AES 256-bit encryption.

-## How much does it cost to use {{site.data.keyword.mdms_short}} in the US?
+## How much does it cost to use {{site.data.keyword.mdms_short}}?
 {: #pricing-us}
 {: faq}

-For a limited time, enjoy Mass Data Migration free of charge.
+{{site.data.keyword.mdms_short}} costs 50 USD per day to use.
+The 50 USD daily charges begin accruing the day your Mass Data Migration device arrives at your location and stop accruing the day your device arrives at IBM for offload to IBM Cloud.
+The 50 USD pricing covers roundtrip shipping.
+This pricing model applies to all regions.

 ## Am I charged for {{site.data.keyword.cos_full_notm}} use?
 {: #pricing-cos}